-Table 9-9 Consequence Analysis - Severe Weather
+Table 10.0-11 Consequence Analysis - Severe Weather (Tornadoes, high wind, hail)

-Hazard Severe Weather (Tornadoes, high wind, hail, extreme temperatures) Impact on Public Tornadoes, high winds and hail can affect specific area, region, or the state as a whole.
+Hazard Severe Weather (Tornadoes, high wind, hail) Impact on Public Tornadoes, high winds, and hail can affect specific area, region, or the state as a whole.
 An event anywhere in the state becomes a major news event covered by the media.
 Some incidents are forecasted but others are unpredictable.
-An extreme heat event can affect the state as a whole.
-Severe weather can have significant impacts on the elderly, disadvantaged, and handicapped populations.
-Impact on Responder Fire and police, and emergency responders are called on to evacuate people from the impacted area, close roads, attend to the injured, and direct traffic away from the disaster area.
+Impact on Fire and police, and emergency responders are called on to evacuate people from the impacted area, close roads, attend to Responder the injured, and direct traffic away from the disaster area.
 For Presidential declared disasters, emergency response costs are significant reimbursement elements.
-Fire and police, and emergency responders are called on to evacuate people from extreme heat conditions, operate shelters and cooling venues and attend to the injured.
-Continuity of Operations COOPs are a requirement of the state and local governments.
-COOPs provide the framework to ensure that state and local agencies are able to continue performance of essential functions under a broad range of circumstances such as severe weather events.
+Continuity of COOPs are a requirement of the state and local governments.
+COOPs provide the framework to ensure that state and local Operations agencies are able to continue performance of essential functions under a broad range of circumstances such as severe weather events.
 To date, there have been few or no extreme heat incidents that have shut down state, county, or municipal governmental operations.
-Delivery of Services Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence.
-If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
-Property, Facilities, and Infrastructure Market value of property is not significantly reduced.
+Delivery of Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence.
+If they do Services occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
+Property, Market value of property is not significantly reduced.
 Impact areas are undefined.
-Tornadoes, high winds and hail impact roads and bridges, schools, hospitals, directly and indirectly, making access much more difficult.
-Detours and road closures also add to the cost of the event.
+Tornadoes, high winds and hail impact Facilities, and roads and bridges, schools, hospitals, directly and indirectly, making access much more difficult.
+Detours and road closures Infrastructure also add to the cost of the event.
 In the few reported tornadoes, high winds, and hail incidents, roads and bridges have been reported as the major infrastructure elements impacted.
-Property and infrastructure is not affected during extreme temperature events.
-Any effect is the result of secondary hazards caused by an event, such as wildfire.
-Public buildings would be made available for shelters and cooling areas.
-Impact on Environment Tornadoes, high winds and hail, impact the environment by: possibly spreading debris and pollution; damaging sewer and wastewater treatment plants; and disturbing the wildlife and natural areas.
-Extreme heat can be associated with drought and violent weather conditions.
-Impact on State Economy Tornadoes, high winds and hail can drain state, county and local resources.
-Even if some of the costs can be recouped through federal grant reimbursements, there is a fiscal impact on the local government.
-Extreme heat drains state, county and local resources.
-Under the most severe heat conditions some of the costs can be recouped through federal grant reimbursements, but there is a fiscal impact on the local government.
-Public Confidence in the State's Governance Governmental response, on all levels - state, county and local, requires direct actions that must be immediate and effective to maintain public confidence.
+Impact on Tornadoes, high winds and hail, impact the environment by: possibly spreading debris and pollution; damaging sewer and Environment wastewater treatment plants; and disturbing the wildlife and natural areas.
+Impact on State Tornadoes, high winds and hail can drain state, county and local resources.
+Even if some of the costs can be recouped through Economy federal grant reimbursements, there is a fiscal impact on the local government.
+Public Governmental response, on all levels - state, county and local, requires direct actions that must be immediate and effective to Confidence in maintain public confidence. the State's Governance

-Table 9-10 Consequence Analysis - Severe Winter Weather
+Table 10.0-12 Consequence Analysis - Severe Winter Weather (Snow, Blizzards, and Ice Storms)